 Dr. Barry Kosofsky explains why children – especially girls – are at greater risk for concussion, and why kids under 14 should never play tackle football and certain other contact sports.

 When Demetri Kofinas was diagnosed with a benign pituitary tumor, he faced bizarre symptoms and difficult choices.
-With the help of his father and Dr. Jeffrey Greenfield, Demetri took on the challenges.
-In part 2, Demitri's memories return – along with a surge of confusing emotions – after Demetri's surgery to remove a craniopharyngioma.
-Dr. Jeffrey Greenfield joins his patient and Dr. Stieg to talk about revelations after brain tumor surgery.
+With the help of his father and Dr. Jeffrey Greenfield, Demetri took on the challenges and came to a decision.

 Dr. Stieg talks to psychiatrist Richard Friedman, MD, about depression and PTSD: How do they differ from sadness, how the brain changes when someone is depressed and when they come out of it, and how therapy and medication work.